harper-he/SQL/Data Admin Concepts & Db Mgmt/Lab 4 Database design and implementation/README.md

 ## Task: Design a new database to support this business
 Use SQL DDL and DML to provide the following deliverables that satisfy the requirements.
 1. Create tables:Create the five tables.
 Make sure you set up correct constraints for the primary keys and foreign keys.
-Also the following domain constrains are required in the creating:
+Also the following domain constrains are required in the creating:</br>
  1).
-Set the default date as today for the value of InterviewDate.
+Set the default date as today for the value of InterviewDate.</br>
  2).
 PositionLevel Type attribute in the Position table should only accept one of these five values -“Internship”, “Entry”, “Executive”, “Managerial”, “Staff”

 2. Insert data: Insert the data to the tables.